-- All submitted files must be in PDF format - The submission time (noon) and date must be strictly adhered to unless you have been given permission by the Proctors (via your college) to submit at a later time and date.
-Penalties will be imposed by the Board of Examiners for work that is submitted after the deadline. - Hardware or internet connectivity problems unrelated to the Inspera system will not be accepted as mitigating factors for late submission.
-Make frequent backups of your work, and give yourself plenty of time to make your submission. - You will need to use the the course coversheet (provided online) as first page of the work.
-Remember to put your candidate number, assignment title and word count
+- The submission time (noon) and date must be strictly adhered to unless you have been given permission by the Proctors (via your college) to submit at a later time and date.
+Penalties will be imposed by the Board of Examiners for work that is submitted after the deadline. - No acknowledgments are to be included in essays or the dissertation.
+This to minimise any possibility of students being identified ; the process of assessment examination is anonymous.